 Learn more by visiting Drawing Tips For Realistic Drawings – The Elements Of Shading

-There are different types of shading techniques you will want to become familiar with, so you can draw accurate textures of different subjects.
+You will want to become familiar with different types of shading techniques, so you can draw accurate textures of different subjects.

 Hatching – shading with closely drawn parallel lines.

 Cross-hatching – shading with intersecting sets of parallel lines.

 Stippling – the process of drawing, painting, or engraving using numerous small dots or specks.

 Small circles – shading with small circular motions